 Bulk locations in the Advanced Location targeting area is back as well, and you can dump up to 1,000 city codes, names, or other locations in at a time.
 The only caution here is that all of those targets must be in the same country.
 So if you want to upload that list of the world’s richest cities, you’ll need to go one country at a time.

 In your Keyword reports, you can now look at a host of new competitive data for one keyword at a time.
 Get started from the Keywords tab and the Keyword details dropdown (check the box next to a keyword in your reports first):

 You’ll see a list of who you’re competing with in the auction (their display URL domain), what their impression share and average ad positions are, what percentage of the time you show up along with that competitor and how often you’re above them (overlap and position above rates), and what percentage of the time ads are showing up in the top ad slots (versus side).

 There have been many more things happening in the world of AdWords recently, and the pace doesn’t seem to be slowing.
 We’ve seen automated rules at the MCC level, a new Display Network tab and interface, a new contextual targeting engine, more labels, new Quality Score details, updated Keyword and Traffic Estimator Tools, the launch of the Trusted Stores program, and now big changes to the way product ads and product listings will behave – better be prepared for what’s next!

 What do you think about all these changes?
-Other important ones you want to highlight?This entry was posted in Search Engine Marketing and tagged adwords, display ads, display network, google adwords, mobile ads, mobile advertising, sem.
+Other important ones you want to highlight?This entry was posted in Technology, Search Engine Marketing and tagged adwords, display ads, display network, google adwords, mobile ads, mobile advertising, sem.
 Bookmark the permalink.